jhtran989/CS-351-Project-3/README.md

 ### Assumptions

+This would have been an easy fix, but I assumed any dictionary passed into the word trie will only contain lowercase words.
+Also, I assumed the tiles file used for the game has lowercase letters as well (otherwise, those letters wouldn't be added to the bag of tiles).

 For the GUI version, I decided that the human player would always go first (so the word solver doesn't go checking the entire board...).
 Also, I assumed the tile bag (for any file to initialize the tiles in the bag the players draw from) only contained letters in the alphabet ('a' to 'z').

 ### doc Note